raajeshmenghwar/Netflix-Clone/README.md

 ## Purpose
 This project was created as part of my web development practice to enhance my skills in HTML and CSS.

+## Live Preview
+You can preview the website here: [Netflix Clone](https://raajeshmenghwar.github.io/Netflix-Clone/)

-## How to View
+## How to View Locally
-You can view this project by cloning the repository and opening the `index.html` file in your browser.
+Clone the repository and open the `index.html` file in your browser.

 ## Author
 **Rajesh Kumar**